denten/denten.github.io/_includes/CV/05-projects.md

-## VI.
-Selected Grants and Other Collaborations
+## Selected Grants & Other Collaborations

 - "Craft, Literature, and Data: Interdisciplinary Methodologies and Analyses of Technical Texts."
 Co-PI with Pamela Smith (CU, History).
 Provost’s Interdisciplinary Teaching Award in